-The Sexual Violence Research Initiative and the Global Women’s Institute are partnering to promote safe and ethical Gender-Based Violence research.
-The GBV Science Fair offers opportunities for your research to reach a global audience and have the potential to win prizes.
-To enter, simply create a short video abstract about your research during or after SVRI.
-If you need ideas of what you might want to include in your video abstract, Click here.
+During 2015 - 2016, the Sexual Violence Research Initiative and the Global Women’s Institute partnered to promote safe and ethical Gender-Based Violence research.
+The GBV Science Fair offered opportunities for research to reach a global audience and the potential to win prizes.

-The best three video abstracts that meet the judging criteria below will be selected by a panel of experts in the field of Gender Based Violence.
-The first place winner will receive free registration to the 2017 SVRI Forum and free lodging for the duration of the event.
-The second and third place winners will receive free registration to the 2017 SVRI Forum.
+The best three video abstracts that met the judging criteria were selected by a panel of experts in the field of Gender Based Violence.
+The first place winner received free registration to the SVRI Forum 2017 and free lodging for the duration of the event.
+The second and third place winners received free registration to the 2017 SVRI Forum.

 View more information about the GBV Science Fair online.